History of Palestine: Declining Ottoman control

-This period saw a revival of agriculture in rural Palestine.
+This period saw a revival of agriculture in Palestine, which was primarily rural.
 In the southern coastal plain, villagers expanded cultivation into the sandy dunefields (rimāl) using sunken gardens known as mawāṣī, which supported vines, figs, and vegetables during the Late Ottoman and British Mandate periods.

-The Ottomans regarded "Filistin" as an abstract term referring to the "Holy Land", and not one consistently applied to a clearly defined area.
 Among the educated Arab public, Filastin was a common concept, referring either to the whole of Palestine or to the Jerusalem sanjak alone or just to the area around Ramle.
 (Note: Haim Gerber (1998) referring to fatwas by two Hanafite Syrian jurists.)
-The publication of the daily paper Falastin (Palestine) from 1911 was one example of the increasing currency of this concept.
+The publication of the daily paper Falastin (Palestine) from 1911 was just one example of the increasing currency of this concept.

 Tel Aviv was founded on land purchased from Bedouins north of Jaffa.
 This is the 1909 drawing of lots for the distribution of construction plots.

-The rise of Zionism, the national movement of the Jewish people started in Europe in the 19th century seeking to recreate a Jewish state in Palestine, and return the original homeland of the Jewish people.
+The rise of Zionism began in Europe in the 19th century, seeking to establish a Jewish state in Palestine, perceived by its adherents as the original homeland of the Jewish people.
 The end of the 19th century saw the beginning of Zionist immigration.
-The "First Aliyah" was the first modern widespread wave of aliyah.
-Jews who migrated to Palestine in this wave came mostly from Eastern Europe and from Yemen.
-This wave of aliyah began in 1881–82 and lasted until 1903, bringing an estimated 25,000 Jews.
+The "First Aliyah" was the first modern widespread wave of Jewish migration to Palestine coming mostly from Eastern Europe and from Yemen, beginning in 1881–82 and lasting until 1903, bringing an estimated 25,000 Jews.
 In 1891, a group of Jerusalem notables sent a petition to the central Ottoman government in Istanbul calling for the cessation of Jewish immigration, and land sales to Jews.
 The "Second Aliyah" took place between 1904 and 1914, during which approximately 35,000 Jews immigrated, mostly from Russia and Poland.